Article Summary: Maryland National Parks

 Historic Sites In Maryland.
-More Than Just Parks has 10 incredible must-see sites for you.
+More Than Just Parks has 15 incredible must-see sites for you to visit.

 I’ve been to so many of these amazing places since retiring from teaching in 2018.
 Did I mention that I taught history?
 I spent a lifetime teaching about the history behind these momentous sites.
 Then I got to see them firsthand.
 And now I’m sharing the stories of these incredible places with you.
 It doesn’t get any better than that!

 I’m going to give you my list of the Top 15 Historic Sites in Maryland that you’ll want to see.
 We’ve got amazing monuments, fascinating exhibits, historic parks, legendary trails and so much more.

 Now if you’re planning a trip to the Old Line State then one book that I highly recommend is: Maryland Bucket List Adventure Guide: Explore 100 Offbeat Destinations You Must Visit!

 Top 15 Historic Sites In Maryland

 15. Edgar Allan Poe House and Museum